 IASSC seeks to characterize various aspects of your program through the application and follow-up collaboration process.
 ADP’s are distinguished from other internal Lean Six Sigma Programs in that this designation speaks to the quality of the program governance and training that the organization has established as a continuous improvement Program.
 Therefore it is the responsibility of the IASSC accreditation team to make a reasonable and fair evaluation of aspects based on these criteria.

-The core objective is to assess that ADP’s conduct Lean Six Sigma training in a robust and consistent manner, their instructors are competent to instruct the methodology and the course content is consistent with the industry’s generally accepted Bodies of Knowledge as characterized by IASSC.
-In addition IASSC will seek to verify that the organization conducts business in a manner consistent with the principles of the IASSC Code of Ethics.
+The core objective is to verify that ADP’s conduct Lean Six Sigma training in a robust and consistent manner, their instructors are competent to instruct the methodology and the course content is consistent with the industry’s generally accepted Bodies of Knowledge as characterized by IASSC.
+In addition IASSC will seek to verify that the organization conducts business in a manner consistent with the principles of the IASSC Code of Conduct.

 Please review, complete and submit the ADP application.
 An IASSC representative will be in contact with you and request the following supplemental information.